Rohesen/real-estate-tool-using-rag/README.md

 | ---------------------------------- | ---------------------------------------- | -------------------------------- |
 | ![Home](resources/screenshot1.png) | ![Processing](resources/screenshot2.png) | ![QA](resources/screenshot3.png) |

----

 ## 📄 License

-**© Codebasics Inc. All rights reserved.**

 This project is released under the **MIT License**, with the following additional terms:

 * **Commercial use is strictly prohibited** without prior written permission from the author.
 * Attribution must be given in all copies or substantial portions of the software.

----

-Let me know when you have the video link and screenshots ready, and I’ll update the placeholders for you!